-We present the Quantum Virtual Machine (QVM), an end-toend generic system for scalable execution of large quantum circuits with high fidelity on noisy and small quantum processors (QPUs) by leveraging gate virtualization.
+We present the Quantum Gate Virtualization Machine (QVM), an end-to-end generic system for scalable execution of large quantum circuits with high fidelity on noisy and small quantum processors (QPUs) by leveraging gate virtualization.
 QVM exposes a virtual circuit intermediate representation (IR) that extends the notion of quantum circuits to incorporate gate virtualization.
 Based on the virtual circuit as our IR, we propose the QVM compiler-an extensible compiler infrastructure to transpile a virtual circuit through a series of modular optimization passes to produce a set of optimized circuit fragments.
-Lastly, these transpiled circuit fragments are executed on QPUs using our QVM runtime-a scalable and distributed infrastructure to virtualize and execute circuit fragments on a set of distributed QPUs.
+Lastly, these transpiled circuit fragments are executed on QPUs using our QVM runtime-a scalable and parallel infrastructure to virtualize and execute circuit fragments on a set of QPUs.

 We evaluate QVM on IBM's 7- and 27-qubit QPUs.
-Our evaluation shows that using our system, we can scale the circuit sizes executable on QPUs up to double the size of the QPU while improving fidelity by $4.7 \times$ on average compared to larger QPUs and that we can effectively reduce circuit depths to only 40% of the original circuit depths.
+Our evaluation shows that our approach allows for the execution of circuits with up to double the number of qubits compared to the qubit-count of a QPU, while improving fidelity by $4.7 \times$ on average compared to larger QPUs and that we can effectively reduce circuit depths to only 40% of the original circuit depths.